-he most prudent students begin their lessons pre-retirement.
-Here's a brief tale: I'm nearing retirement and have many aspirations for it.
-Yet, a sage advised me to trial these dreams beforehand, as some may not meet my expectations.
-They were right; certain dreams proved unenjoyable or were no longer feasible.
-As a result, I've let go of many dreams, with only two major ones remaining: mastering the drums and completing my humanities degree.
-The remainder of my time will be devoted to exercise, quality moments with my spouse, part-time teaching, and socializing with friends.
-Hence, it's wise to experiment with your dreams while you can.
-Students who succeed make time for practice.
-Therefore if your initial year of retirement will be consumed by travel and other hobbies, this isn't the ideal time for starting piano lessons.
-The second year tends to be more conducive.
-Successful students also manage their expectations.
-Indeed, with commitment to practice, playing beautifully can be achieved swiftly.
-With years of dedication, even more intricate pieces become attainable.
-Imagine the progression in martial arts, from white to black belt.
-Successful students have faith in and adhere to the process.
-There are no hidden tricks to mastering the piano; the curriculum has been established for years.
-Here's a brief tale: In my forties, I embraced classical piano and achieved my Grade 10 and ARCT diplomas.
-For the first time, I followed the teachers' advice to the letter and implemented it as they directed.
-The outcomes were extraordinary, and they can be for you as well.
-Successful students engage with music beyond the classroom.
-They often sight-read pieces that resonate with them and immerse themselves immediately.
-Successful students also attend concerts featuring the music they aspire to learn.
-Today, my wife and I will attend a performance by Sir András Schiff.
-The venue will be filled with pianists and piano learners of all ages, who will undoubtedly leave inspired to hurry home and practice.
-It's a certainty.
-If I can help you with your dream of playing the piano, call me.
+The most dedicated students often start their lessons before retirement.
+Here’s a brief personel story: As I approach retirement, I too have many dreams for this next chapter.
+A wise mentor once suggested I test these dreams before retiring, as some might not live up to my expectations.
+They were right; I discovered that certain dreams were unfulfilling or impractical.
+Consequently, I’ve narrowed my focus to two main aspirations: mastering the drums and completing my humanities degree.
+I plan to spend my remaining time exercising, enjoying quality moments with my spouse, teaching part-time, and socializing with friends.
+Successful students prioritize practice.
+If your first year of retirement will be filled with travel, it might not be the best time to start piano lessons; the second year tends to be more favorable.
+Additionally, successful students manage their expectations.
+With consistent practice, beautiful playing can be achieved relatively quickly, while more complex pieces require years of dedication.
+It’s similar to martial arts—earning a black belt takes time.
+These students trust the process, knowing there are no hidden tricks to mastering the piano; the curriculum has been well-established.
+Another short story, in my forties, I dedicated myself to classical piano, achieving my Grade 10 and ARCT diplomas by following my teachers’ guidance meticulously.
+The results were remarkable, and they can be for you as well.
+Engaging with music beyond the classroom is another hallmark of successful students.
+They often sight-read pieces that resonate with them.
+They also attend concerts featuring the musical genre(s) they wish to learn.
+For instance, my wife and I will be attending a performance by Sir András Schiff today.
+The audience will be filled with pianists and learners of all ages, who will surely leave inspired to rush home and practice.
+If I can assist you in your dream of playing the piano, please call me.
 David Revised 2024

 0 Comments